jackmcdonnell713/Sustainability_Group/README.md

 Team member roles for Week 2

 We opted to blend all of the shaped roles into a more cooperative strategy where every portion of the project is worked on together as a group.
-With that being said, Tajah and I worked primarily on helping with data analysis and the presentation aspect where Ashley dove deep into working through the code tied to our machine learning model and Thomas put in a great deal of time on our Postgres database integration.
+With that being said, Tajah and I worked primarily on helping with data analysis for the machine learning model and the presentation aspect where Ashley dove deep into working through the code tied to our machine learning model and Thomas put in a great deal of time on our Postgres database integration.